hpc-gridware/clusterscheduler/doc/markdown/manual/release-notes/03_major_enhancements.md

   All three values show internal request queue lengths.
 Usually they are all 0 but in high load situations or when sessions are enabled then they can increase:
   * *ql* shows the queue length of the worker threads.
 This request queue contains requests that require a write lock on the main data store.
   * *rql* shows the queue length of the reader threads.
 The queue contains requests that require a read lock on the secondary reader data store.
-  * *wrql* shows the queue length of the waiting worker threads.
+  * *wrql* shows the queue length of the waiting reader threads.
 All requests that cannot be handled by reader threads immediately are stored in this list till the secondary reader data store is ready to handle them.
 If sessions are disabled then the number will always be 0.

   Increasing values are uncritical as long as the numbers also decrease again.
 If the numbers increase continuously then the system is under high load and the performance might be impacted.